creative-area/AJAP/doc/annotations.md

 *Alias of XDomain*

 Flags the method as suitable for cross-domain access.
-Web pages from another domain will be able to request this method using JSONP.
+Web pages from another domain will be able to request this method using the JSONP protocol.

 ## CSS (Flag)

 When the method is pointed to by a `@CSS` annotation on the declaring class, tells Ajap to consider the returned string as actual CSS code, not a URL.

 ## Dynamic (Flag)

-*only useful for methods that generate code or URLs*

 Tells Ajap to re-generate the method everytime the service is requested.